 TIP: Your advertising strategy will be far more effective if you surprise the brain.

-The word “neuromarketing” refers to the measurement of physiological and neural signals in order to obtain insight into customer motivations, preferences, and decisions, which can assist inform creative advertising, product development, pricing, and other marketing sectors.
-The most prevalent methods of measurement are brain scanning, which measures neural activity, and physiological monitoring, which measures eye movement and other activity.
+The word “neuromarketing” refers to measuring physiological and neural signals to obtain insight into customer motivations, preferences, and decisions, which can assist inform creative advertising, product development, pricing, and other marketing sectors.
+The most prevalent measurement methods are brain scanning, which measures neural activity, and physiological monitoring, which measures eye movement and other activity.

 The two most common methods for scanning the brain are fMRI and EEG.
 The first one (functional magnetic resonance imaging) uses strong magnetic fields to track changes in blood flow across the brain and is performed while the patient is lying inside a machine that collects continuous measurements over time.